tshi13/Do-It/README.md

 Note: if you refresh you will be logged out and will need to login again.
 Currently you need to create a new task to be able to see your previous task cards (will implement next iteration)

+## Iteration 2
+- As a user, I want to be able to search for groups using groupname
+- As a user, I want to be able to join groups after searching for them
+- As a user, I want to be able to create a group
+- As a user, I want to see a list of groups that are associated with me
+- As a user, I want to create tasks for a group
+- As a user, I want to see the list of tasks that are assigned with a group